 How This Changed History:

-If Pandey hadn’t been feeling particularly ballsy that day then there’s no telling how much longer it would have been before Indians revolted against British rule.
-This revolt was the start of the Indian Freedom Movement.
-May 10th, 1857, Indian troops broke ranks, freeing soldiers of the third regiment to which Pandey had belonged and moving towards Delhi; persuading the Mughal Emperor Bahadur Shah II to become the leader of the rebellion.
+If Pandey hadn’t been feeling particularly ballsy that day, then there’s no telling how much longer it would have been before Indians revolted against British rule.
+His actions started the Indian Freedom Movement.
+On May 10th, 1857, Indian troops broke ranks, freeing soldiers of the third regiment to which Pandey had belonged and moving towards Delhi.
+At their head was Mughal Emperor Bahadur Shah II, who they had persuaded to lead the rebellion.

 Number Three: Lincoln Thwarts Assassin

-Everyone knows Lincoln was assassinated in 1865 by John Wilkes Booth; but like any self-respecting President, by that point he already had dealt with quite a few attempts on his life.
+John Wilkes Booth assassinated Abraham Lincoln in 1865; but like any self-respecting President, by that point he already had dealt with quite a few attempts on his life.
 For example, just before his inauguration as President, an attempt was made on his life.
-Growing dissidents began to realise the effect he may have in office and felt like they should bump him off before he had a chance to challenge those pesky moral issues behind keeping people as slaves.
+Growing dissidents realised the effect he may have in office and felt like they should bump him off before he challenged those pesky moral issues behind keeping people as slaves.

 How This Changed History:

-If Lincoln had been assassinated, he would never have been President, which has massive implications for African Americans.
-The Civil War would never have happened, and slavery could have continued for a much longer period, which means that race relations in America today would be even stickier than they are already.
+If Lincoln was assassinated, he would never have been President, which has massive implications for African Americans.
+The Civil War wouldn’t have happened, and slavery could have continued for a much longer period.
+Thousands more would have suffered and race relations in America today would be even stickier than they are already.